almovidhussaini/babylonclone/x/zoneconcierge/README.md

-send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing [phase 2 integration](#interaction-with-pos-blockchains-under-phase-2-integration) with ybtc.
+send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing [phase 2 integration](#interaction-with-pos-blockchains-under-phase-2-integration) with Babylon.
 The logic is defined at [x/zoneconcierge/keeper/hooks.go](./keeper/hooks.go) and works as follows.

-1. Find all open IBC channels with ybtc's Zone Concierge module.
+1. Find all open IBC channels with Babylon's Zone Concierge module.
 The counterparty at each IBC channel is a PoS blockchain.
 2. Get all BTC headers to be sent in BTC timestamps.
 Specifically,
    1. Find the segment of BTC headers sent upon the last time